 - Vitamins B and E work to energize the body, protects from oxidative damage and supports a healthy immune system.
 Being rich in vitamin D, the sweet potato works to help build strong bones.

 - Sweet potatoes are a mighty source of vitamin C. Scientists have found more than one-third the daily recommended amount of vitamin C in one sweet potato.
 The vitamin not only promotes good skin care and collagen growth; it strengthens immunity, fights infection, may lower blood pressure, and heal wounds.

-- Potassium may decrease the risk of heart disease and control blood pressure.
-The iron contained in the sweet potato is an essential mineral aiding in the production of white blood cells.
+- The iron contained in the sweet potato is an essential mineral aiding in the production of white blood cells.

 - Eaten with the skin on, the sweet potato is a good source of fiber, important to heart and digestive health, lowers cholesterol, helps to manage weight and assists in regular bowel movements.

 - Magnesium found in sweet potatoes helps the body relax and works as an anti-stress mineral.
-It is necessary for healthy blood, bone, heart, muscle and nerves.
+It is necessary for healthy blood, bones, heart, muscle and nerves.